md-huzaifa01/My-Python-Project/README.md

 # 🐍 Python Projects Collection

 Welcome to my collection of Python projects!
-This repository serves as a showcase of my work and learning journey in Python programming — covering everything from basic programs to more complex applications.
+This repository serves as a showcase of my work and learning journey in Python programming, covering everything from basic programs to more complex applications.

 ## 💡 What's Inside